The Charleston Area Medical Center School of Nurse Anesthesia is the only CRNA school in West Virginia.

 Minimum GRE scores:

-A minimum score of 950 on the combined verbal and quantitative portions of the Graduate Records Examination (GRE).
+A minimum score of 900 on the combined verbal and quantitative portions of the Graduate Records Examination (GRE) for the old format and 297(Verbal 153, Quantitative 144) for the current format.
 GRE scores must be no older than five (5) years.

 CRNA Educational Requirements